-Evaluation of the ‘Home and Belonging’ initiative (2019-2022)
+Evaluation of the Home and Belonging initiative

-The main aims are to help young people to feel a sense of stability and security, and to make sure they are supported to find a strong sense of home and belonging in their own communities.
-The projects hope to offer young people more choice and agency in relation to where and how they live when they move on from care.
+The main aims of the projects were to support young people to feel increased levels of security and stability, and to help them to find a strong sense of home and belonging in their communities.
+The projects hoped to offer young people more choice and agency in relation to where and how they lived when they moved on from care.

 Children in Scotland and Staf (the Scottish Throughcare and Aftercare Forum) conducted an independent evaluation of the Home and Belonging initiative between August 2019 and August 2022.
 Through paid employment opportunities, the voices of young people with care experience played a significant role in shaping our evaluation activity and final evaluation outputs.

 Our final report and key documents explore project successes as well as important learning from the initiative.

 They also provide a series of recommendations for nation decision-makers, local decision-makers and staff working directly with young people with care experience.
 Importantly, these documents also try to capture the experiences of the young people who engaged with the projects and share their views and opinions.

 View the final project documents:

 The findings from our evaluation will form part of Children in Scotland’s policy and influencing work.